larrybotha/everything/software-development/languages/rust/std..rc..Rc..try_unwrap.md

 - `Rc::try_unwrap` will return a `Result` of the wrapped value:
   - if there is only 1 reference, the result will be `Ok(x)`,
   - else the result will be `Err(x)`
-- this is useful in situations where you want to take ownership of drop the contained value
+- this is useful in situations where you want to take ownership of or drop the contained value
 - `std::sync::Arc` implements the same method with the same semantics